-In addition, the underground section of the lines (which represents around 17 % of the total length) are equipped with automatic train operation (ATO), in which responsibility for operation management of the trains is transferred from the driver to the train control system.
-The ATO system performs all the functions of the driver, except for door closing.
-The driver only needs to close the doors, and if the way is clear, the train will automatically proceed to the next station.
+The underground section of the lines (which represents around 17 % of the total length) are equipped with automatic train operation (ATO), in which responsibility for operation management of the trains is transferred from the driver to the train control system.
 For each inter-station, a set of four speed commands are possible, obtaining four different travel times and energy consumptions.
 In this work, only ATP segments will be analyzed and performed due that ATO system incorporates some operational and technical constraints that have not been able to study.

-2.1.1 Rolling stock
+2.2.
+Rolling stock

-The metro Valencia lines are based on the Vossloh 4300 series, composed by four or five cars (Figure 2).
-As regards the maximum operation performances, it is able to reach a maximum speed equal to 80 km/h, with acceleration and deceleration maximum rates of 1.1 m/s^2 and 1.2 m/s^2 , respectively.
-Other principal characteristics, for the four carriages unit, are summarized in Table 1.
+The metro Valencia lines are based on the Vossloh 4300 series, composed by four or five cars.
+As regards the maximum operation performances, it is able to reach a maximum speed equal to 80 km/h, with acceleration and deceleration maximum rates of $1.1 \text{ m/s}^2$ and $1.2 \text{ m/s}^2$ , respectively.
+Other principal characteristics, for the four carriages unit, are summarized in table 1.